How to Configure FileZilla

 Here are the steps outlined in the video above.

 Step 1: Gather Your FTP Credentials

 To establish a connection using FileZilla FTP, you will need to collect the following information:

 - FTP Host/Address: (Your IP address or server hostname, which you can see within your Customer Portal and cPanel.)

 - FTP Username: (Your cPanel / complete FTP username*)

 - FTP Password: (Your cPanel / FTP password)

 - Port: 21 or you can leave it blank**

 * When you purchase your hosting account, a default FTP account was created for you.
 You will need your cPanel username and password to connect to your default FTP account.
 You can also create your own FTP account in your cPanel if you wish.
-Here is a helpful article, How to Create an FTP Account in cPanel, to help you create an FTP account.
+Here is a helpful article to help you create an FTP account: How to Create an FTP Account in cPanel.

 ** The port will automatically default to 21 if left blank.
 Please note that only VPS/Dedicated plans have root access.
 To connect via FTP using root, it must be a secure connection.
 Changing the port to 22 will automatically set the host to https://, making it secured.
 If there is no secure connection available, the connection will fail.